gziz/question-answer-ai/README.md

 # Question Answering AI

-Application that implements Deep Learning Bert Architecture to retrieve an answer from a provided text (context) and question.
+Application that implements the BERT transformer model to retrieve a text(context) and answer questions.
+BERT is an open source model that has been pretrained with wikipidea for NLP tasks such as text classification and Q&A.

 ## Get Started
 * Requirements: